 B6.
 In situ studies of diploid and triploid oyster strains under acidified conditions.
 B. Allam – SoMAS, N. Volkenborn – SoMAS, R. Cerrato – SoMAS: Research funding is being pursued currently to compare the performance of diploid and triploid strains of the American oyster Crassostrea virginica in order to understand how interactions among genotype, environment, diseases and energy budget affect growth and survival.
 Triploid oysters contain an extra set (3n) of chromosomes and are generally sterile.
-Evidence suggests that they grow fast, have better meat quality, and are less impacted by infectious diseases because assimilated energy does not have to be expended on reproductive processes.
+Evidence suggests that they grow faster, have better meat quality, and are less impacted by infectious diseases because assimilated energy does not have to be expended on reproductive processes.
 Side by side comparisons of multiple diploid and triploid strains, therefore, produce an interesting experimental system to examine the effects of channeling energy to different physiological compartments.
-Planned research centers around a coupled field and laboratory effort that would lead to a parameterized, validated bioenergetics model to better understand and predict physiological rates under differing environmental conditions.
+Planned research centers around a coupled field and laboratory effort that would lead to a parameterized, validated bioenergetics model to better understand and predict physiological rates and scope for growth under differing environmental conditions.
 This research requires the collection of in situ physiological rates (respiration, filtration, assimilation, excretion) and current plans are to use short-term, low-tech, 1-hour static and 4-hour flow through chamber incubations.
 Access to the mcFOCE system would improve this effort in a variety of ways: 1) it would extend the measurement of physiological rates to ecologically relevant time periods (diel and longer) and allow acclimation, 2) it would increase measurement accuracy and precision by providing access to sensors that record high resolution heart rate, valve gaping, and pumping activity, and 3) it will allow the scope of the research to expand by incorporating OA effects.